China

 3. Amended Charity Law

 China’s amended Charity Law, which will enter into force on September 5, 2024, includes a new chapter on the role of charitable organizations in responding to emergencies, such as the COVID-19 pandemic, and provides more guidance and standards for online charitable fundraising platforms as well as charitable trusts, both of which have grown rapidly in recent years.
-Some key changes in the amended law include: 1) stricter regulation of fundraising costs; 2) strengthening punishments for illegal activities, such as embezzlement or misappropriation of charitable assets; and 3) increasing oversight of collaboration between fundraising platforms authorized to carry out public fundraising with charitable organizations or individuals that lack public fundraising qualifications.
+In line with recent high-level policy directives emphasizing the leadership role of the Communist Party in all walks of life, the law stipulates that charity work comes under the leadership of the Communist Party.
+Some key changes in the amended law include: 1) requiring disclosure of fundraising costs and details of collaboration with overseas entities in their annual filings to the government; 2) strengthening punishments for illegal activities, such as embezzlement or misappropriation of charitable assets; and 3) increasing oversight of collaboration between fundraising platforms authorized to carry out public fundraising with charitable organizations or individuals that lack public fundraising qualifications.
 Collaborative fundraising was a popular way for grassroots groups that were either unregistered or had not applied for public fundraising authorization to raise funds online from the public.
 As a result, this last change may make it even more challenging for groups working on sensitive topics to raise funds.

 These changes generally contravene the recommendations made by more independent NGOs, such as Zhicheng Public Interest Law, to give charitable organizations more autonomy, remove limits on spending and management fees, and simplify the process for non-profit organizations to gain charitable organization status (see the News Items section below in this report for additional details).
-The growth of charitable organizations (non-profits that have applied for and received charitable status) has been slower than expected since the Charity Law went into effect in 2016 due in large part to onerous regulatory requirements.
+The growth of charitable organizations (non-profits that have applied for and received charitable status) has been slower than expected since the Charity Law went into effect in 2016 due in large part to onerous regulatory requirements, and it is unclear if these amendments will do much to address this problem.
+Some barriers were lowered, but the additional regulatory requirements may continue to deter nonprofits from applying for charitable organization status.

 For a fuller discussion of the Charity Law and its implementing regulations, see ICNL’s Philanthropy Law Report and accompanying resources which include FAQs about the Charity Law.
 For a more detailed discussion of the ONGO Law, see ICNL’s Philanthropy Law Report and accompanying resources which include FAQs about the ONGO Law.